tfausak/tfausak.github.io/_posts/2015-03-12-thoughts-on-assembly.md

 simple.
 I would like to see how it plays out with a cash-positive product.

+After my team building phase ended, I stopped using Assembly.
+I like the idea of developing a product collectively in the open, but my product never took off.
+If I was more passionate about it, I might double down and try to get people interested in Ledger.

 [1]: /static/images/2015/03/12/assembly.svg
 [2]: https://assembly.com
 [3]: https://github.com/asm-products/ledger-backend